vaibhavhapani/bank-of-asgard/README.md

 };

 ```
-6. Create a standard web application and enable the following grant types:
+8. Create a standard web application and enable the following grant types:
   `Code`, `Client Credentials`
-7. Add the Authorized redirect URLs and allowed origins:
+9. Add the Authorized redirect URLs and allowed origins:
 redirect url: `https://localhost:5003`, allowed origin: `https://localhost:5003 http://localhost:5173`

-8. Enable API Authorization access for SCIM2 Users API with the scopes:
+10. Enable API Authorization access for SCIM2 Users API with the scopes:
 ```
 internal_user_mgt_create internal_user_mgt_list internal_user_mgt_view internal_user_mgt_delete internal_user_mgt_update
 ```
-9. Navigate to Connections -> Passkey Setup -> Add the Trusted Origins: `http://localhost:5173` and enable `Allow Passkey usernameless authentication` option.
+11. Navigate to Connections -> Passkey Setup -> Add the Trusted Origins: `http://localhost:5173` and enable `Allow Passkey usernameless authentication` option.

+12. Configure [Onfido identity verification](https://wso2.com/asgardeo/docs/guides/identity-verification/add-identity-verification-with-onfido/) for your organization.

- 10. Navigate to root directory and run `npm i`.
+13. Navigate to root directory and run `npm i`.
- 11. Create a copy of `app/public/config.example.js` inside the `app/public/` folder.
+14. Create a copy of `app/public/config.example.js` inside the `app/public/` folder.
 And name it as `config.js`.
-Update the config values accordingly.
+Update the [config values](docs/config-properties.md) accordingly.
- 12. Navigate to `App_home/app` and execute `npm start` to run the application.
+15. Navigate to `App_home/app` and execute `npm start` to run the application.
- 13. Navigate to `App_home/server` and execute `nodemon server.js` to run the server.
+16. Navigate to `App_home/server` and execute `nodemon server.js` to run the server.
- 14. Test the application from registration of a personal and corporate account types.
+17. Test the application from registration of a personal and corporate account types.